TEALSK12/introduction-to-computer-science/lesson_34.md

   * ![answer block](answer.png)
   * ![pick random block](pickrandom.png).
 * Explain the concept of reporting (returning) a value, and how reporter blocks are used to provide values to commands.
-* Emphasize that reporters do not (and should not) perform any action.
-They are used to compute values which are in turn used by commands.
+* Emphasize that reporters do not (and should not) perform any action—they are used to compute values which are in turn used by commands.

 #### Introduce predicate blocks as a special case of reporter blocks